 AiVi is a 2017 recipient of the Worcester Business Journal’s Outstanding Women in Business Award.
 (Click here to view a brief video assembled in AiVi’s honor.)
 She is also a 2016 recipient of the YWCA of Central Massachusetts Katharine F. Erskine award in the category of Business & Law, which honors women who have shown not only achievement in their professions, but also dedication to social and racial equality, community involvement and serving as a role model for women and girls.
 She is a member of the 2015 “40 Under Forty” class, an honor given by the Worcester Business Journal.

-AiVi is a leading contributor to three of the firm’s blogs: Campus Counsel, At the Bar with Bowditch and LGBTQ Legal Issues.
+AiVi is a leading contributor to three of the firm’s blogs: Campus Counsel, At the Bar with Bowditch and The Case for Inclusion.
 Her opinion and legal commentary pieces are frequently featured in publications such as the New England Journal of Higher Education and Worcester Business Journal.